AndersDeath/diary2/000-current.md

 # 24 Januar - Mittwoch - Berlin - 491 Tag der Einwanderung

 I feel a bit better today.
 I received a couple of packages and some other things.
 The amazon is still piece of shit.
-They didn't come but marked one package as delvered.
+They didn't come but marked one package as delivered.